Chipper Program

 - • Material with wire, nails, or hardware

-- • Blackberry vines or other thorny material
+- • Blackberry, ivy, or other vines

 - • Large pieces of bark not attached to branches